ReginaClarke/BusinessNews/README.md

 - Detailed page as showin in the wireframe.
 - Article title shown in model
 - Hidden API key from the NewAPI
+- Create modal for landing page upon first landing to take email as wireframe shows
+- Complete side section of news as wireframe showed

 ### Installation Instructions For Local Machine